JohnAustin-MSFT/O365-EDU-Tools/SDSProfileManagementDocs/api/educationsynchronizationprofile_reset.md

-# Pause sync on an active synchronization profile
+# Reset sync on an educationSynchronizationProfile

-Pause sync of a specific [synchronization profile](../resources/educationsynchronizationprofile.md) in the tenant.
+Reset the sync of a specific school data [synchronization profile](../resources/educationsynchronizationprofile.md) in the tenant.

+> **Note:** This operation will cause synchronization to restart.
+Any errors encountered will be deleted.
+No data will be deleted from Azure Active Directory (Azure AD).

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).